 The Mansion at Oak Hill ~ 5801 E. 116th Street ~ Carmel, IN 46032

 Dates: January 11

 Hamilton County Business Issues Committee

-The Hamilton County Business Issues Committee includes representatives from the six Hamilton County Chambers and advocates on issues of importance to local businesses and the community.
+The Hamilton County Business Issues Committee includes representatives from the five Hamilton County Chambers and advocates on issues of importance to local businesses and the community.
 The committee develops an annual legislative agenda that defines positions and recommends actions on issues that impact businesses in Hamilton County.

 2013 Indiana Legislature - Hamilton County representatives

 Mike Delph – Senator.Delph@iga.in.gov